scholarcy/slate/source/includes/_synopses.md

 focus_level | 4 | This internal hyperparameter controls whether the summary takes a narrow focus on a specific fact or a wider focus on multiple facts within the source. `4`: wide focus. `3`: medium focus. `2`: narrow focus. `1`: narrowest focus readership_level | technical-readership- accurate | This controls the level of language complexity and amount of paraphrasing in the output. `technical-readership-accurate`: output is for a technical/academic reader with a high level of factual accuracy in relation to the source text. `technical-readership-fast`: output is for a technical/academic reader and provides a little more paraphrasing, which may result in a slight loss in accuracy.
 However, it is 2x faster than `technical-readership-accurate`. `lay-readership-accurate`: output is for a lay/non-expert reader, with moderate paraphrasing and good level of accuracy in relation to the source text. `lay-readership-fast`: output is for a lay/non- expert reader, with much paraphrasing and reasonable level of accuracy in relation to the source text.
-However, it is 2x faster than `lay-readership-accurate`. wiki_links | false | Map extracted key terms to Wikipedia entries. format_summary | false |  Format the summary so it can be more easily used as part of a referenced report: 1) Personal pronouns referring to the authors are replaced with the author names.
+However, it is 2x faster than `lay-readership-accurate`. wiki_links | false | Map extracted key terms to Wikipedia entries. format_summary | false |  Format the summary into a 'mini review' so it can be more easily used as the basis of a referenced report: 1) Personal pronouns referring to the authors are replaced with the author names.
 2) The summary is correctly cited with author and date.
-3) A formatted reference to the source is generated
+3) A formatted reference to the source is generated.

 <aside class="success">
 Remember to include your Authentication token with every request.